 - Add all ingredients to the hollow.
 Mix the flour gradually into the butter and water.

-- Knead the paste as discussed above; press out twice; roll into a ball.
+- Knead the paste by puttiing it on the board; then press it away from you, little by little, between the board and the palm of the hand roll into a ball.
 Wrap it up and chill for at least an hour.

 Nutrition Information:Yield: 8 Serving Size: 1 grams